thegetty/bronze-guidelines/content/intro.md

 It is also important to bear in mind the role of the founder and other hands that may be involved in the production of any bronze object.
 Depending on the challenges and solutions presented by a particular project, these problem solvers may adopt or experiment with different processes before settling on the one(s) most likely to produce successful results.
 This is particularly true of larger casts.

 Then there are questions about the condition of the artwork and its original appearance, function, and display.
-Most often such questions relate to altered {% def "bronze" %}, other surface coloration, or decoration and tool marks, which are covered in [I.6](/vol-1/2/), [I.6](/vol-1/2/), [I.6](/vol-1/2/), and [I.6](/vol-1/2/).
-But remains of molding materials or surface scratches that result from mold taking could be clues to {% def "bronze" %}, which falls under what we will call here the life cycle of a bronze.
+Most often such questions relate to altered {% def "patination" %}, other surface coloration, or decoration and tool marks, which are covered in [I.6](/vol-1/2/), [I.6](/vol-1/2/), [I.6](/vol-1/2/), and [I.6](/vol-1/2/).
+But remains of molding materials or surface scratches that result from mold taking could be clues to {% def "after-casting" %}, which falls under what we will call here the life cycle of a bronze.

 </section>
 <section id="S1.3">